Are Solar Panels Worth It? (2022 Pros & Cons Guide)

 - System Monitoring

 It has only been in the last year or two that renewable energy sources have officially become cheaper than fossil fuels.
-This is thanks to a phenomenal decade of cost reduction in solar; but what does that mean for the average homeowner?
+This is thanks to a phenomenal decade of reduced prices for solar; but what does that mean for the average homeowner?